If you try to ask Hazel what time it is, she’ll teach you how to build a clock.

 Aretê is, to me, the pursuit of learning, trust, and raw excellence for its own sake.
 To strive ever towards perfection: not because it’s possible, but precisely because it is not.

 When I’m not working or programming, you can find me swing dancing, doing gymnastics, playing board games, nerding out about keyboards, drinking coffee, sampling scotch, playing with my dogs, or snuggling my cat.
 Research interest wise, I tend to get most into build systems, programming language theory, type systems, category theory, formal verification, information geometry, and distributed systems.
-Every now and then I manage to find some time to pay attention to my lovely wife, too.
 I also read quite a bit, and try to jot down my thoughts into my ever expanding digital snapshot of my brain.